Phonological history of English consonant clusters: NG-coalescence

 NG-coalescence is a historical sound change by which the final cluster /nɡ/, pronounced [ŋɡ] (the /n/ being realized as a velar nasal by assimilation with the velar /ɡ/), came to be pronounced as just [ŋ] – that is, the final [ɡ] was dropped, but the velar quality of the nasal remained.
 The change took place in educated London speech around the end of the 16th century, and explains why there is no [ɡ] sound at the end of words like fang, sing, wrong and tongue in the standard varieties of Modern English.

-The change in fact applies not only at the end of a word, but generally at the end of a morpheme.
+The change applies not only at the end of a word, but generally at the end of a morpheme.
 If a word ending in -ng is followed by a suffix or is compounded with another word, the [ŋ] pronunciation normally remains.
 For example, in the words fangs, sings, singing, singer, wronged, wrongly, hangman, there is no [ɡ] sound.
 An exception is the comparative and superlative forms of adjectives: in the words longer/longest, stronger/strongest, younger/youngest, the [ɡ] is pronounced in most accents.
 The pronunciation with [ɡ] is thus possible only before a vowel; before a consonant, the only possibility is a bare [ŋ].

 In other cases (when it is not morpheme-final), word-internal -ng- does not show the effects of coalescence, and the pronunciation [ŋɡ] is retained, as in finger and angle.
 This means that the words finger and singer do not rhyme in most modern varieties of English, although they did in Middle English.
 The process of NG-coalescence might therefore be referred to as the singer–finger split.